bioinfo-tsukuba/scRecounter/README.md

 # Workflow

-* User provides either:
+* User provides:
   * A table of samples & associated accessions
-  * A table of samples & downloaded fastq files
+    * Alternatively, the pipeline can pull accessions from the scRecounter database
   * Associated files required:
-    * A table of input samples and associated fastq files
     * A table of barcodes to use for cell barcode and UMI identification
-    * A table of STAR index files to use for mapping
+    * A table of STAR index directories to use for mapping
-  * The user can also provide a table of STAR parameters, if they have already been determined
 * Pipeline:
   * Read file formatting and QC
     * includes assessing read length